rabanti-github/PicoXLSX/README.md

 # Requirements
 PicoXLSX was created with .NET version 4.5.
 Newer versions like 4.6.1 are working and tested.
 Older versions like 3.5 and 4.0 may also work with minor or no changes.
 However, this was not tested yet.

 &ast;) The only requirement to compile the library besides .NET is the assembly **WindowsBase**.
-This assembly is a <b>standard component in all Microsoft Windows systems</b> (except Windows RT systems).
+This assembly is a **standard component in all Microsoft Windows systems** (except Windows RT systems).
 If your IDE of choice supports referencing assemblies from the Global Assembly Cache (**GAC**) of Windows, select WindowsBase from there.
 If you want so select the DLL manually and Microsoft Visual Studio is installed on your system, the DLL can be found most likely under "c:\Program Files\Reference Assemblies\Microsoft\Framework\v3.0\WindowsBase.dll", according to this [MSDN Blog entry](http://blogs.msdn.com/b/dmahugh/archive/2006/12/14/finding-windowsbase-dll.aspx).
-Otherwise you find it in the GAC, under "c:\Windows\Microsoft.NET\assembly\GAC_MSIL\WindowsBase".<br><br>
+Otherwise you find it in the GAC, under "c:\Windows\Microsoft.NET\assembly\GAC_MSIL\WindowsBase".

 If you want to compile the documentation project (folder: Documentation; project file: shfbproj), you need also the **[Sandcastle Help File Builder (SHFB)](https://github.com/EWSoftware/SHFB)**.
 It is also freely available.
 But you don't need the documentation project to build the PicoXLSX library.

 # Installation